 PREPOPIK $1,022 |

-Dr. Julia Anderson specializes in nutrition and pediatric gastroenterology and practices in Nashville, TN.
-She graduated from Mercer University School of Medicine.
-Dr. Anderson's clinical interests include interventional endoscopy, hepatobiliary disorders, and inflammatory bowel disease.
-She is affiliated with Monroe Carell Jr. Children's Hospital at Vanderbilt.
+Dr. Julia Anderson is a specialist in pediatric gastroenterology in Nashville, TN.
+She is a graduate of Mercer University School of Medicine.
+Dr. Anderson's areas of expertise include interventional endoscopy, hepatobiliary disorders, and inflammatory bowel disease.
+Patient reviews placed her at an average of 4.5 stars (out of 5).
+Dr. Anderson is professionally affiliated with Monroe Carell Jr. Children's Hospital at Vanderbilt.
+Her practice in Nashville, TN is open to new patients as reported by Doctor.com.